Subscribe to get access

 Project chief engineer Ferenc Pavlics and his team thought outside the box to solve challenges for both for astronauts and future EV customers.
 Almost 50 years after the project, Pavlics still remembers the innovation and commitment required to build an electric vehicle with unprecedented performance.

 “When our team began engineering for the Lunar Rover, there were so many unknowns, including varied terrain, extreme temperatures and the effect of reduced gravity,” said Pavlics, now retired.
 “We pushed the boundaries of automotive technology and worked hand in hand with the astronauts on the vehicle’s design.”

-Pavlics sees a connective thread between his work then and Chevrolet’s contemporary electric vehicles.
-Today, Chevrolet EVs have the advantage of finding new roads on Earth, but the team brings the same commitment to engineering cars such as the award-winning Bolt EV.
+Pavlics also sees a connective thread between his work then and Chevrolet’s contemporary electric vehicles.
+Today, Chevrolet EVs have the advantage of finding new roads on Earth.
+However the team brings the same commitment to engineering cars.
+For that’s such as the award-winning Bolt EV.

 “The Bolt EV required a new architecture to upend the status quo on electric driving,” said Michael Lelli, vehicle chief engineer.
 “We drew on our deep electrification expertise to provide Chevrolet customers the first long-range, affordable electric car.”

 Starting at an MSRP of $37,495 before federal tax incentives of up to $7,500 depending upon individual tax situation, the 2017 Bolt EV offers an EPA-estimated 238 miles of range on a single charge.